Super I.T. Friends

-The Friends travel to the hellish DMV-like subverse Guggle to search for the name of a song they can’t remember.
-While waiting in line The Friends notice someone has hacked the algorithm bot and its having an absolute customer service meltdown.
+The Friends travel to the hellish DMV-like Subverse, Guggle to search for the name of a song they can’t remember.
+While waiting in line The Friends notice someone has hacked the algorithm bot to have a nightmarish customer service meltdown.
 The friends defeat and debug the algorithm and learn the name of the song.

 EXAMPLE 2: LIKE & SUBSCRIBE

 The Friends are making cookies aboard their ship when they realize Guff has fallen into a 500 ft ViewTube hole that’s slowly consuming him.
-Rose attempts to use a new coding skill to save Guff but gets Dutch and Felix stuck as well.
+Rose attempts to use a new coding skill to save Guff but it makes things worse and gets Dutch and Felix stuck.
 When Guff awakens to smell of cookies Rose promises him he can lick the spoon if he saves the others.